kamadorueda/nixpkgs-db/README.md

 # Nixpkgs Database

-A database with packages from all versions, all commits and all channels.
+A database with packages at all versions, from all channels.

 The service is hosted at: https://kamadorueda.github.io/nixpkgs-db/